atomazu/atomazu.org/README.md

 # atomazu.org

-This repository contains the source code for my personal website and blog, [blog.atomazu.org](https://blog.atomazu.org).
+This repository contains the source code for my personal website and blog hosted at [blog.atomazu.org](https://blog.atomazu.org).
+Note that the blog is only online when my host PC is running.

-Up to date as of [2b51f17](https://github.com/atomazu/atomazu.org/commit/2b51f17e2e8b227f98645a7580d9161893378780).
+> This README is up to date as of [5c77349](https://github.com/atomazu/atomazu.org/commit/5c773492d07a99ae2e5c6ca51aa6c978efe3a768).

 ## Project Overview